 The reasons this 40s-to-60s demographic is getting, and staying, involved in the fitness industry are diverse.
 As they approach retirement, some people are looking for a way to pull in extra income.
 Their love for fitness and keeping active make personal training a good choice, and the new venture simply segues into a new career.

-In addition, there are benefits to being a personal trainer in your 40s, 50s, 60s, and beyond, that many people don’t think about.
-In some situations, there is a kind of reverse age discrimination, because:
+There are benefits to being a personal trainer in your 40s, 50s, 60s, and beyond, that many people don’t think about.
+In some situations, there may even be a preference for a more seasoned and experienced trainer:

 - Not every client wants a bombshell or a buff 21-year-old training them at the gym.
 Some prefer a trainer that they find more like themselves and, thus, relatable.